mstaessen/angular-phonegap/README.md

 ### Compass

-Include `Compass` as a dependency in your controller and use the Cordova/PhoneGap methods.
+Adding `Compass` as a dependency in your controller will enable you to use the methods of the `Compass` object.
+These methods are identical to the Cordova/PhoneGap methods but they will only trigger the callback when the device is ready (`deviceready` event).
 Because the callback methods are invoked from outside Angular, you need to use `$scope.$apply`.

-The method will trigger the callback whenever the device is ready.
+Example:
 ```javascript
 angular.module('myApp')
     .controller('MyController', function($scope, Compass) {